reksar/install/README.md

 ## Other dirs

-Other dirs contains simple shell scripts for getting the `*.deb` package, putting it into the local repo and installing then.
-They builds `*.deb` package from sources, using `checkinstall`.
+Other dirs contains a simple shell scripts for building `*.deb` package and then installing it with **aptitude**.

 ### OpenSSL

 `cd install/openssl-1.1.1h && ./install.sh`

 ## Requirements

+- checkinstall
 - aptitude
-- checkinstall
 - sudo